ajRiverav/Cpp-member-function-specifiers-guide/README.md

 func(cat);    // outputs: "I'm eating a rat."
 ```

 which outputs what we expect, but one would have to create a func() for each Animal-derived class.
 This does not reuse code.
-The correct solution is to add the specifier **keyword** to Animal::eat() so that we instruct the compiler that we want late binding of eat().
+The correct solution is to add the specifier **virtual** to Animal::eat() so that we instruct the compiler that we want late binding of eat().

 ```
 class Animal